Top 10 Research of 2020 - BJGP (British Journal of General Practice)

 The CEG paper on the east London primary care experience of the first COVID wave is now online in the British Journal of General Practice.

-CEG would like to give a big thanks to all the practices in inner east London for contributing their data.
+CEG would like to thank all practices in inner east London for contributing their data.
 The publication could not be timelier, just as we risk going into a second wave.
 The contribution of primary care to managing the second wave will no doubt be very important, as the effectiveness of centrally organised contact tracing is being challenged.
 We were seeing three times as many cases in general practice than were being picked up by national testing.
 We also demonstrated the high risk to BAME patients in contracting COVID and how multimorbidity and obesity, though important, do not explain that risk.

-The paper has had some impact, being reported on in various outlets including the Times, the Mail, and on TV, and in GP magazine.
+The paper has also had impact, being reported in various outlets including the Times, the Mail, on TV, and in GP magazine.